The Woods (album): Composition

-Musically, The Woods takes on "steaming [and] swaggering" hard rock and noise pop.
+Musically, The Woods is an alternative rock album that takes on "steaming [and] swaggering" hard rock and noise pop with an arena rock sound.

 Critical reception

 The Woods received widespread critical acclaim.
 Kyle Ryan, writing for The A.V.
 Club, described the album as "a quasi-psychedelic, classic-rock-sounding epic", while Keith Harris of The Village Voice praised Corin Tucker's vocals.
+Less positively, Q awarded the album two stars out of five, finding it "disappointing" when compared to their earlier work.

-The album appeared at number four in The Village Voice's Pazz & Jop critics' poll for 2005.
+The Woods appeared at number four in The Village Voice's Pazz & Jop critics' poll for 2005.
 Pitchfork placed it at number 127 on its list of "The Top 200 Albums of the 2000s".
 Similarly, Rolling Stone ranked The Woods at number 72 on its list of "100 Best Albums of the 2000s", and Tiny Mix Tapes placed it at number 89 on its list of "Favorite 100 Albums of the 2000s".

 Track listing

 All songs written by Sleater-Kinney.